-15. Navigate to an item that you want to display and click Add, as shown in the following image.
+12. Navigate to an item that you want to show on the portal page and click Add, as shown in the following image.

-The selected item opens inside the Easy Selector container.
+The item opens inside the Easy Selector container.

 Procedure: How to Use Easy Selector in a Column